New Investigator Award - EPSRC

 Project leads must be academic employees (lecturer or equivalent) of an eligible organisation.
 Eligible organisations include:

-• all UK higher education institutions that receive grant funding from 1 of the UK higher education funding bodies
+- all UK higher education institutions that receive grant funding from one of the UK higher education funding bodies

-Current holders of postdoctoral-level fellowships are not eligible to hold EPSRC research grants.
-These fellowships include (but are not limited to):
+Current holders of postdoctoral-level fellowships are not eligible to hold EPSRC research grants (unless you hold employment status equivalent to a permanent academic member of staff).
+These fellowships include, but are not limited to:

 If you are employed in a staff post on a research grant, you are not eligible to be a project lead, unless you hold an early career fellowship and your university gives you the same stature as a permanent academic member of staff.
 These early career fellowships include, but are not limited to:

-Where URFs have been in receipt of enhanced funding, the value of the enhanced funding does not affect eligibility for the NIA scheme, however postdoctoral research assistants (PDRA) time in excess of 6 months as part of the URF enhancement would then make an applicant ineligible.
+Where URFs have received enhanced funding, the value of the enhanced funding does not affect eligibility for the NIA scheme.
+However, postdoctoral research assistants (PDRA) time in excess of 6 months as part of the URF enhancement would then make an applicant ineligible.

-Where a fellowship funds 100% of the project lead’s salary, but does not cover other costs and allows or expects other grants to be held simultaneously, an NIA application can be submitted with no principal investigator’s time subject to the rules of the fellowship.
+Where a fellowship funds 100% of the project lead’s salary, but does not cover other costs and allows or expects other grants to be held simultaneously, a NIA application can be submitted with no project lead (principal investigator) time subject to the rules of the fellowship.

 Applicants must be resident in the UK.